filecoin-project/filecoin-docs/docs/get-started/README.md

 There are 4 Filecoin protocol implementations (or "node software") currently in progress:

 - [lotus](https://github.com/filecoin-project/lotus/) (Go): This implementation is closest to feature-complete and is, therefore, the recommended Filecoin protocol implementation.
-- [venus](https://github.com/filecoin-project/venus) (Go): This implementation is supporting tens of nodes running on the Filecoin network, participants are encouraged to try this implementation and feedback to [Venus team](https://filecoinproject.slack.com/archives/CEHHJNJS3).
+- [venus](https://github.com/filecoin-project/venus) (Go): This implementation is currently running tens of nodes on the Filecoin network.
+Participants are encouraged to experiment with this implementation and provide feedback to the [Venus team](https://filecoinproject.slack.com/archives/CEHHJNJS3).
 - [forest](https://github.com/chainsafe/forest) (Rust)
 - [fuhon](https://github.com/filecoin-project/cpp-filecoin) (C++)